|

 this is rapidly corrected when corset wear is

-chest easily rotates for a certain degree when the corset is tightened too much.
+interrupted.
+The chest easily rotates for a certain degree when the corset is

-Then it derotates again, switching between two stable positions.
-When this
+tightened too much.
+Then it derotates again, switching between two stable

 spinal deformities already by Hippocrates and Galen.
 While extending the